The Model Flinch Before the Lawyer

 slow down

-That is a different sentence.
+That is a different sentence than a legal ruling.

 OpenAI More Or Less Explains The Flinch In Public